 If the HP system fails, the clutch can still be actuated like any conventional hydraulic clutch, using the connection (1) and the chamber (3).
 Apparently the master cylinder creates enough volume of output to push the piston out.
 I guess this effectively acts as a closed system.
 Here is the bleeder fitting.

+The hydraulic clutch requires a pedal mechanism that differs from the standard CX cable-operated clutch.
+A cable operated clutch necessitates that the pedal pull the cable to declutch.
+The master cylinder on the hydraulic system needs a pushing action. several photos of the cable and hydraulic pedal mechanisms.
+The cable mechanism is always on the left.
 The cable mechanism had a spring whose operation was typically Citroen; unusual, but elegantly effective.
 The point of maximum extension of the spring was midway through the clutch's travel.
 When declutching, the spring assisted the driver by pulling the pedal down to the stop.
 When reclutching, the spring pulled the pedal back to its engaged position.

 Cable Clutch